aminkt/yii2-accounting-module/readme.md

 Step5: Implement `aminkt\userAccounting\interfaces\UserInterface` into your User model.

-> NOTE: Because every application need itself `Transaction` and `User` model implementation so we don't create that in this module.
+> NOTE: Because every application need itself `User` model implementation so we don't create that in this module.
+>
+> But we created a common `Transaction` model. if you want use it just ignore step 4 and remove `transactionModel` part in module config.

 ---
 **Database Migrations**